stefslon/esphome-thermoworks-smoke/README.md

 - ESPHome capable microcontroller (e.g. ESP-12F D1 or ESP8266)

 ### Steps:
-- Wire up nRF24L01 to microcontroller (there are plenty of tutorials out there, [here](https://projecthub.arduino.cc/tmekinyan/how-to-use-the-nrf24l01-module-with-arduino-813957) is one example)
+1. Wire up nRF24L01 to microcontroller (there are plenty of tutorials out there, [here](https://projecthub.arduino.cc/tmekinyan/how-to-use-the-nrf24l01-module-with-arduino-813957) is one example)
-- Find RADIO_ID - this is the tricky part and will require some trial and error, use [NRF24_Sniffer](https://github.com/Yveaux/NRF24_Sniffer) to find ID your Thermoworks unit is using
+2. Find RADIO_ID - this is the tricky part and will require some trial and error, use provided Smoke_NRF24_Address.ino Arduino sketch to scan for Smoke transmissions.
+You might want to try changing channels to 40 and 70.
+If valid transmission is found then address of that transmission along with decoded temperature data is printed out.
-- Update Smoke_Receiver.h with the appropriate value
+3. Update Smoke_Receiver.h with the appropriate value
-- Copy Smoke_Receiver.h to /homeassistant/esphome
+4. Copy Smoke_Receiver.h to /homeassistant/esphome
-- Create ESPHome integration (use provided esp-smoke.yaml for guidance)
+5. Create ESPHome integration (use provided esp-smoke.yaml for guidance)
-- Setup dashboard in Home Assitant (I used [ApexCharts Card](https://github.com/RomRider/apexcharts-card) for graphs)
+6. Setup dashboard in Home Assitant (I used [ApexCharts Card](https://github.com/RomRider/apexcharts-card) for graphs)

 ## Resources